Principled Synthetic Data Enables the First Scaling Laws for LLMs in Recommendation: Methodology for Semantic Tokenization

 \section{Methodology for Semantic Tokenization}

-This appendix details the decision-making framework and methodology for determining the semantic item representation (<RECTOKEN>).
+This appendix details the methodology for determining the semantic item representation (<RECTOKEN>).
 As this representation serves as the fundamental vocabulary for our LLM, its quality is paramount.
-We compare two distinct strategies—a pre-trained Sparse Autoencoder (SAE) and an in-domain Residual-Quantized VAE (RQ-VAE)—and justify the selection of the latter based on a risk analysis of semantic mismatch versus data leakage.
+We evaluated three candidate strategies---a pre-trained Sparse Autoencoder (SAE), an in-domain Residual-Quantized VAE (RQ-VAE), and an in-domain RQ-kmeans---and selected SAE based on ablation experiments.